saintniyi/wcd-phase2-proj/README.md

 <br>

-### 3: Data Ingestion and Transformation in a Workflow
+### 3: Ingestion
-The third stage focuses on data ingestion and transformation within a Workflow:
+The third stage focuses on data ingestion:
-- **Data Sources**: Data is ingested from two distinct sources into Azure Data Lake containers using Azure Data Factory.
+- **Data Sources**: Data is ingested from two sources into Azure Data Lake Storage containers using two Azure Data Factory pipelines.

-  - **Weekly Source**: Data is ingested weekly from four tables within a PostgreSQL relational database hosted in AWS.
-The data is saved in CSV format to four folders in Azure Data Lake, named after the corresponding PostgreSQL tables.
+  - **Weekly Source**: One of the Azure Data Factory pipelines ingests data from four tables in a PostgreSQL relational database hosted in AWS RDS to Azure Data Lake Storage.
+This process is triggered by a scheduler, which runs on a weekly basis to incrementally ingest new data.
+The data is saved in CSV format across four folders in Azure Data Lake Storage, with each folder named after the corresponding PostgreSQL table.
 The table names are: Businesses, Checkin, Tip, and Users.

   <br>

   <i>See screenshot of weekly ingestion in Azure Data Factory below</i>